Moving From Blogger To Wordpress – Maintaining Permalinks, Traffic & SEO

 5-blogger-blogs-listing-e28094-wordpress-1

-Once you click import, all posts and comments form Blogger.com blog starts importing into wordpress.
+Once you click import, all posts and comments from Blogger.com blog starts importing into wordpress.
 Importer may stop in between.
 In that case text on button will change from “import” to “continue”.
 Keep clicking on it, till button-text doesn’t change to “Set Authors”, which indicates all posts and comments are successfully imported.

 Next if you have more than one author, you may need to add users on your wordpress blog.
 Or you can optionally merge all posts for one author.
 Either way go ahead and hit Save Changes!